 Some businesses opt not to use a managed VA service because it costs more.
-Wing has monthly plans starting at $799 and offers a variety of packages for businesses seeking remote marketing assistance.
-For this cost, you’ll get a dependable, college-educated remote assistant working in tandem with a team.
+That’s not the case with Wing.
+You can hire our full-time content marketing assistants for the affordable price of $999 per month.
+At this price point, you’ll get a dependable, college-educated remote assistant working in tandem with a team.
 This kind of reliability is worth the upfront investment and will save you time in the long run.

 Wing Virtual Assistants Are A Great Investment in Marketing Your Business

 As we noted before, full-time staff can and should devote their bandwidth to marketing strategy.
 But a virtual marketing assistant can be a game-changer for a small business.
 Though many of the tasks are repetitive, a VA is a great way to free up bandwidth to devote to higher-level revenue-generating activities.